EmersonYang3/VonBuddies/README.md

 # VonBuddies - Fun small parody of FNAF but with the new King Von anti privacy screen!

+# NOTE!!!
+THIS WAS NOT MADE FOR MOBILE DEVICES!!!
+Please access this on a PC or LAPTOP!!

 ## JFG (Just For Gags)

-## Honestly, I thought it would be funny to see how it would actually

-          look as an anti-privacy screen.
+## Honestly, I thought it would be funny to see how it would actually look as an anti-privacy screen.
 The idea hit me when I was randomly in bed, scrolling on Instagram and saw the anti-privacy screen so I made this just for laughs and gags lol.

 ## Audios: